 - Compatibility of the proposed size, shape and use of the lot;

-- ii.
-Site Access;
+- Site Access;

-- iii.
-Servicing;
+- · Servicing;

-- iv.
-Conservation; and
+- · Conservation; and

-- v.
-Financial Implication
+- Financial Implication

 13.0 Site Plan and Design Review

 The Vaughan Mills Centre Secondary Plan area is subject to site plan control.

 At the City's discretion, all development in the Vaughan Mills Centre Secondary Plan area may be subject to review by the City's Design Review Panel prior to Council approval.